mubasharkk/loop-agentur/README.md

 * I have kept the logic accurately to the task description except where I feel changes are necessary for improvement of the solution.
 * I have skipped the security and authentication of the API because of time.
   * A `jwt` token or `passport` oauth MW could be used.
+* I have added test cases for some not all to not spend too much time on it.
+  * The other way to do this task is to implement TDD but tests are written at the end to showcase my expertise briefly.

 ## Files to assess: